chem-274-A-master/cpp-project/assignment.md

 The conjugate transpose is very common in quantum chemistry.
 For details on what it is, see [Wikipedia](https://en.wikipedia.org/wiki/Conjugate_transpose).

-As a general guide, you should always be thinking about how you can re-use existing functions to implement new features.
-For example, a function that returns a transpose and the function that transposes in place are very related.
+**As a general hint, you should always be thinking about how you can re-use existing functions to implement new features.** For example, a function that returns a transpose and the function that transposes in place are very related.
 Can one use the other?